lhartley870/saguaro-bags/README.md

 ### Content
 * [This VeryWellFamily article entitled 'Top 1,000 Baby Girl Names in the U.S.'](https://www.verywellfamily.com/top-1000-baby-girl-names-2757832) was used to allocate names to the bags for sale.
+* Details for the information section of the home page were taken from an article entitled ['Why Cactus Leather is the Hottest New Vegan Leather' by Sascha Camilli on The Immaculate Vegan website](https://immaculatevegan.com/blogs/magazine/cactus-leather-the-hottest-new-vegan-leather) and from the [Desserto website](https://desserto.com.mx/home).

 ### Acknowledgments